-With increasing state regulation, regulated private parties' expectations of being freed from future regulations by contract with the state becomes less reasonable.
+With increasing state regulation, the reasonableness of the regulated private parties' expectations of being freed from future regulations by contract with the state is diminished.
 The Mississippi statutes of the nineteenth century, however, acted to facilitate the transfer of state land to private parties, not to limit the activities of private parties.
 The statute authorizing the renewable forever leases in Columbus reflects the State's interest in encouraging the development of land in that township - as we will explain, not in derogation of trust obligations but in their discharge.